Esther Panitch: Tenure

+Zionist activism

 Panitch buys trees in Israel through the Jewish National Fund in honor of anti-Zionist groups, such as after members of Jewish Voice for Peace (JVP) did not show up to a planned meeting in 2023.
 She also donated a tree in honor of the Students for Justice in Palestine chapter at the University of Georgia.
 She has said that holding up JVP and IfNotNow as representatives of the Jewish community is a form of tokenization.

-Panitch won reelection to a second term in the Georgia General Assembly in the 2022 Georgia state elections.
-For the 158th Georgia General Assembly, she will remain the sole Jewish state legislator.
+Panitch was honored by Hadassah Women's Zionist Organization of America, of which she is a lifelong member, for her "unwavering support for Israel" in May 2025.
+Panitch was a part of the delegation of American lawmakers to the 50 States One Israel conference held in Israel in September 2025.
+Panitch said that she "couldn't be prouder to be a Jew and a Zionist; to me, they are the same".

+In 2025, Panitch supported the potential candidacy of Brian Kemp in the 2026 U.S. Senate election in Georgia over fellow Jewish Democrat Jon Ossoff due to his perceived betrayal in supporting Israel and said, "Kemp has done things that I am fighting against every day, but it is a different level of betrayal that Ossoff has committed."
+Panitch said that that pro-Palestinian advocacy at the Democratic National Convention by fellow state representative Ruwa Romman, who is Palestinian, "helped Donald Trump win."